Self-Destructive Language Model: Introduction

 In response, a plethora of countermeasures have been proposed to reinforce LLM alignment across different stages of model development.
-Compared with fine-tuning-stage\mcite{Mukhoti-finetuning,huangLisaLazySafety2024a} or post-fine-tuning-stage\mcite{re-alignment} solutions, alignment-stage defenses\mcite{huangVaccinePerturbationawareAlignment2024a, huangBoosterTacklingHarmful2024a, zhouMakingHarmfulBehaviors2024, liuTargetedVaccineSafety2025a} are particularly valuable as they apply to both open-weight and closed-source LLMs while requiring less computational resources.
-Existing alignment-stage solutions employ various strategies to counteract the effect of harmful fine-tuning, including unlearning\mcite{yaoLargeLanguageModel2024b, zhangNegativePreferenceOptimization2024a,luEraserJailbreakingDefense2024a, liuRethinkingMachineUnlearning2025,rosatiRepresentationNoisingDefence2024a}, adversarial training\mcite{huangVaccinePerturbationawareAlignment2024a}, and meta learning\mcite{tamirisaTamperResistantSafeguardsOpenWeight2024b}.
-Despite these advances, recent work\mcite{unlearning-robustness,luckiAdversarialPerspectiveMachine2025, wangRethinkingLLMUnlearning2024} shows that most defenses remain susceptible to more intensive attacks with larger learning rates or more harmful samples.
+Compared with fine-tuning-stage~\citep{Mukhoti-finetuning,huangLisaLazySafety2024a} or post-fine-tuning-stage~\citep{re-alignment} solutions, alignment-stage defenses~\citep{huangVaccinePerturbationawareAlignment2024a, huangBoosterTacklingHarmful2024a, zhouMakingHarmfulBehaviors2024, liuTargetedVaccineSafety2025a} are particularly valuable as they apply to both open-weight and closed-source LLMs while requiring less computational resources.
+Existing alignment-stage solutions employ various strategies to counteract the effect of harmful fine-tuning, including unlearning~\citep{yaoLargeLanguageModel2024b, zhangNegativePreferenceOptimization2024a,luEraserJailbreakingDefense2024a, liuRethinkingMachineUnlearning2025,rosatiRepresentationNoisingDefence2024a}, adversarial training~\citep{huangVaccinePerturbationawareAlignment2024a}, and meta learning~\citep{tamirisaTamperResistantSafeguardsOpenWeight2024b}.
+Despite these advances, recent work~\citep{unlearning-robustness,luckiAdversarialPerspectiveMachine2025, wangRethinkingLLMUnlearning2024} shows that most defenses remain susceptible to more intensive attacks with larger learning rates or more harmful samples.
 We identify that such vulnerability exists because, while existing defenses proactively increase the cost of harmful fine-tuning, they fail to address models' underlying `trainability' for harmful fine-tuning, that is, the gradient of harmful data still effectively guides the reduction of the harmful fine-tuning loss.

 Motivated by this critical limitation, we present \sys,\footnote{\sys: \ul{S}elf-d\ul{e}structive l\ul{a}nguage \ul{m}odel.} a novel alignment-enhancing method that transforms LLMs into {\em self-destructive} models with intrinsic resistance to harmful fine-tuning.
 Rather than simply increasing the cost of harmful fine-tuning, {\sc Seam} couples the optimization trajectories of benign and harmful data.
 This coupling ensures the self-destructive model retains its utility for legitimate tasks while inevitably exhibiting substantial performance drop or even complete collapse (i.e., self-destruction) when subjected to harmful fine-tuning.
 This self-destructive protection creates an effective deterrent against misalignment attempts, as illustrated in Figure~\ref{fig:seam}.
 To implement \sys, we introduce a novel loss function that specifically encourages the gradients of benign and harmful data to adopt opposing directions, further enhanced with adversarial gradient ascent to amplify the self-destructive effect.
 While directly optimizing this formulation is computationally intractable, we develop an efficient Hessian-free gradient estimate with theoretical error bounds, making \sys practical for large models.